caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 - Emotional intelligence (aka emotional quotient, or EQ) is the ability to understand, use, and manage your own emotions in positive ways to relieve stress, communicate effectively, empathize with others, overcome challenges, and defuse conflict.

-**information_source: TAs please Slack out** [Why a UX Designer Needs High Emotional Intelligence](https://medium.com/@asukakondo/why-ux-designer-needs-high-emotional-intelligence-bdba0135a9f8).
+**:information_source: TAs please Slack out** [Why a UX Designer Needs High Emotional Intelligence](https://medium.com/@asukakondo/why-ux-designer-needs-high-emotional-intelligence-bdba0135a9f8).

 ## SLIDES 16-17
 Review